aalto-ics-kepaco/retention_order_prediction/data/raw/PredRet/README.md

 ```R
 PredRet_get_db (exp_pred = "exp")
 ```
-Any changes made to the database after that date are not included in this repository.
+Any changes made to the database after that date are _not reflected_ in this repository.

 ## Data filtering